SokuDev/SokuMods/README.md

 **Display keystrokes in game replays in real time, as well as hitboxes, ...**

 *The replay speed can also be changed with configurable hotkeys: by default F10 speeds up; F9 slows down; F11 pauses and unpauses the game; F12 steps a single frame forward; F4 toggles hitboxes display; F6 displays additional debug information; F7 cycles through different game inputs display.*

+### UPnPNat

+**Automatically forward your ports every time the game runs.**

+*This mod uses the UPnP NAT technology, which lets applications automatically request a port forwarding without user intervention.
+This technology is known to be disabled by default on most routers and might therefore not work for everyone.*

 ### WindowResizer